rzieber/Kathryns-AQI/README.md

   of the bulk of data points; outliers outside this range are still plotted.

 - **Hourly averages** — all scatter plots compare 1-hour averages (not minute-by-minute) to reduce noise.
-There is commented-out code for point-for-point (minute-level) comparison.
+There is an optional point-for-point (minute-level) mode controlled by a flag in `plotter.py`.

 - **Bias split at 10 µg/m³** — bias is reported separately for high (>10) and low (≤10)
   concentration regimes because sensor behavior often differs between clean-air and polluted